Plunge like there's no mañana!

 This "unbearable" event is a unique opportunity to show your bravery as you support local Special Olympics athletes by walking, running or crawling into the frigid winter waters that Missouri has to offer.

 Are you someone who thinks swimming in a semi-frozen body of water just once is kind of easy?
 Is Plunging 24 times in 24 hours extreme enough for you?
 If so, sign up in Kansas City or Lake of the Ozarks today!
-Click the link below to email your planner for more information.
+Email Kami for more information.

 If you prefer to mail donations to our office, please use the address for the location nearest you.